maxmcd/gRPSQLite/README.md

 gRPC + SQLite

-Multitenant, metered, bottomless, infinite SQLite databases backed by anything you can dream of.
+Build multitenant, metered, bottomless, infinite SQLite databases backed by anything you can dream of.
 Implement by making a gRPC server and using a pre-made VFS.

-Give every user, whether human or AI, as many SQLite databases as they want.
+Give every user, human or AI, as many SQLite databases as they want.

 Uses real SQLite, so it works with everything that SQLite does (packages, extensions, apps, etc.)

 _Yes, the name is a pun._

+## How it works

+The provided VFS converts SQLite VFS calls to gRPC calls so that you can effectively implement a SQLite VFS via gRPC.

+The provided VFS manages a lot of other features for you like atomic batch commits, stable read timestamp tracking, and more.

+Your gRPC server can then enable the various features based on the backing datastore you use.

+For example, if you use a database like FoundationDB that supports both atomic transactions, as well as point-in-time reads, you get the benefits of wildly more efficient SQLite atomic commits (writes the whole transaction at once, rather than unwinding writes to a journal), and support for read-only SQLite instances.

+This supports a single read-write instance per database, and if your backing store supports it, unlimited read-only replicas.

+## Read-only Replicas

+If your database supports point-in-time reads (across transactions), then you can support read-only SQLite replicas.
+Without stable timestamps for reads, a read replica might see an inconsistent database state that will cause SQLite to think the database has been corrupted.

+The way this works is when you first submit a read for a transaction, the response will return a stable timestamp that the SQLite VFS will remember for the duration of the transaction (until atomic rollback or xUnlock is called).
+Subsequent reads from the same transaction will provide this timestamp, which your DB should use to ensure that the transaction sees a stable timestamp of the database.

+To start a read-only replica instance, simply open the DB is read-only mode.
+The VFS will verify with the capabilities of the gRPC server implementation that it can support read-only replicas (if not, it will error on open with `SQLITE_CANTOPEN`), and will not attempt to acquire a lease on open.

 ## Developing